 In determining bail, the court shall consider the safety of the victim, the victim’s children, and any other person who may be in danger if the defendant is released.

-This is a common occurrence, and there is a way for you to get your things without violating the judge’s order to stay away.
+According to our criminal attorney, this is a very common occurrence, and there is a way for you to get your things without violating the judge’s order to stay away.
 By placing a phone call to the police and explaining the situation to them, arrangements can be made for a police officer to accompany you to your former residence to gather your belongings.

 With emotions running high, domestic violence cases can quickly spin out of control.
 The best advice I can give you is if you or someone you know needs serious domestic violence defense call me.